Jungle-Bus/VapourTrail/README.md

 * download all the required base images,
 * build and run the containers
 * create the database

+Then import some data, put an .osm.pbf file into docker/imposm/import directory and run `docker-compose -f docker-compose-import.yml up`.
+It will:

-* import the osm.pbf file in the `docker/imposm/import/` directory
+* import the osm.pbf file from the `docker/imposm/import/` directory
 * execute the post_process SQL file

 The tiles rendered by t-rex are available at `http://localhost:6767/`.

 The web front-end is available at `http://localhost:8082/vapour_trail.html`.

-**Troubleshooting**: If you don't see the name of the bus stops on the map or if the bus stop popups are empty, try to restart t-rex service: `docker-compose restart t-rex`
+**Troubleshooting**: After data load or relaod, if you don't see the name of the bus stops on the map or if the bus stop popups are empty, try to restart t-rex service: `docker-compose restart t-rex`

 ### Style Edition